jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

   - Number unsuccessful jobs in the period

 - *Throughput*
-  - The same measuremetns as for *Yield*
+  - The same measurements as for *Yield*
   - Number of Jobs arriving to the system in the period
   - Number of Jobs started processing in the system)